lishpr/dokrust/README.md

 # Dokrust

 Dokrust is a container runtime written in rust.
-The distant goal is to run Android apps in the containers.
+The distant goal is to run Android apps in Dokrust containers.

 It is built on the foundation of [vas-quod](https://github.com/flouthoc/vas-quod).

+Now, functionalities are being incrementally added.
+Including:
+* hostname customization
-For now, functionalities such as hostname customization, quota assignment in different control groups for isolation, and sustained interaction within the container, are added.
+* quota assignment in different control groups for isolation
+* sustained interaction within the container
+* directory mounting into the container

 ## Usage